 - Grill about 10 minutes and check.
 The potatoes should be soft and the fish firm.

-- Remove the foil packets from the grill and enjoy!
+- Remove the foil packets from the grill or oven and enjoy!